What are Overlays?

-You can add an Overlay hotspot to an existing Overlay screen without issue.
-When you activate the Overlay hotspot, the new Overlay will appear.
-However, Overlays are all relative to the original screen.
-That means that the new Overlay will appear over the original screen still, not over the preceding Overlay.
+You can add an overlay hotspot to an existing overlay screen without issue.
+When you activate the overlay hotspot, the new overlay will appear.
+However, overlays are all relative to the original screen.
+That means that the new overlay will appear over the original screen still, not over the preceding overlay.
 When you finally close the overlay, you'll be returned to the original screen as well.

 Why doesn’t the background opacity slider do anything?

 The background opacity setting for overlays uses the overlay screen’s background color.
-If no background color is defined or the defined background color is mostly transparent, then the opacity slider won’t have any affect on the opacity of the overlay background.
+If no background color is defined or the defined background color is mostly transparent, then the opacity slider won’t have any effect on the opacity of the overlay background.
 This can especially be problematic for mobile prototypes where background color can’t be directly set.
 See Why is my background color wrong on my mobile prototype? for more on background color in mobile screens.